Social media plays a huge part in marketing today. It is one of the effective ways to promote a brand even with a limited budget.

 Quite frankly, these tow truck drivers are not the most tech-savvy, so they aren’t hanging around on job recruiting boards.
 But, we did find out that most of them were on Facebook.

 So, we used social media to reach these drivers and target them to come and work with us.
 We did this by creating funny memes related to the industry.
 We promoted them, got them shared, and others in the industry shared it with each other.
 This eventually led us to get tons of qualified applicants.

 So, in my opinion, social media can be a wonderful strategy for recruitment.

 Our site is focused on entrepreneurs and small business, however, we found success in the traditionally food-focused social media platform of Pinterest.
 We doubled our traffic and gained double digits sales increases.

-The high ROI (87% of users have purchased a product because of Pinterest) greatly interested us.
+The high ROI (70% of Pinterest users state they use the platform as a place to find new products and services) ) greatly interested us.
 So we created Pins that would appeal to the primarily female audience that linked to our existing content.
 Bright and colorful images showing women attracted tons of site visits and ultimately affiliate sales.